The Executive Team is made up of Department leaders who are in charge of carrying out our mission and vision.

 Prior to joining the Department, Bartholomew was the lead economist at the Business Research Division at the University of Colorado, Boulder.
 He has served on the board of the Denver Association of Business Economists from 2000 to 2009 and completed a fellowship at the Colorado Health Foundation.

-John has a Master’s degree in Economics from the University of Colorado, Boulder and received his Bachelor’s degree from the University of California, Santa Barbara.
+John has a Master’s degree in Economics from the University of Colorado, Boulder and received his bachelor’s degree from the University of California, Santa Barbara.

 Policy, Communications, and Administration Deputy Director

 Carrie Cortiglio is the Deputy Director of the Policy, Communications and Administration Office at the Department of Health Care Policy and Financing.
-She oversees the Department’s legislative and policy agendas.

 Prior to her current role, she was the Department’s legislative liaison.
 Before joining the Department, Cortiglio worked as a policy analyst for the Health District of Northern Larimer County.
 Her work there focused on all aspects of health care policy, including health care reform, and she led the Health District’s efforts to create a community-wide strategy to reduce consumption of sugar-sweetened beverages.
 Prior to relocating to Colorado, Cortiglio worked for the Massachusetts legislature and for Congresswoman Rosa DeLauro.